 Angayuqaq Oscar Kawagley Indigenous Scholar Award

-2018 Angayuqaq Oscar Kawagley Indigenous Scholar Award APPLICATION - Is no longer accepting applications as of 2/15/18
+2019 Angayuqaq Oscar Kawagley Indigenous Scholar Award APPLICATION - applications are DUE 2/1/19 at 5PM

 Dr. Angayuqaq Oscar Kawagley was a Yupiaq scholar who served 25 Years as faculty with the University of Alaska Fairbanks.
 Along with Dr. Ray Barnhardt, he helped to create the Center Cross-Cultural Studies at UAF.
 In so doing he introduced the construct of "Native Ways of Knowing" and contributed greatly to the academic field of Indigenous knowledge and broader cross-cultural sharing.